Books like 'These Old Shades'

 Readers who enjoyed These Old Shades by Georgette Heyer also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical funny regency georgian age difference vengeance mystery 20th century m-f from hate to love
+historical funny georgian age difference vengeance mystery regency 20th century m-f from hate to love

 -